GhastlyCookies/bitmap24_lib_asm/README.md

 pointer to `FILEINFOHEAD(BITMAPV5)` structure, this parameter can be NULL.

    #### ppa
-pointer to `pixel24` structure, this parameter can be NULL.
+pointer to `pixel24` structure array, this parameter can be NULL.

    ### returns
 If invalid file header is found OR bits per pixel is not 24 then return value is 0FFFFFFFFh(specifically in eax).